Patience in Natural Horsemanship

 They are constantly scanning their environment for signs of danger, and this heightened awareness can make them prone to spooking or reacting to unexpected stimuli.

-How Their Natural Instincts Influence Their Behavior
+How Their Natural Instincts Influence Their Behaviour

 Understanding your horse's prey animal instincts is crucial in any approach to horsemanship, especially in the context of patience.